ayuyamo/data-structures/PA2/README.md

 - **Fields (private):**
     - `LLStack<T> *enQStack`: This variable holds pointer to the enqueue stack of `StackQ` class.
 When the program is being executed, if user tries to add item in the queue, the new item will pushed into this stack.

     - `LLStack<T> *deQStack`: This variable holds pointer to the dequeue stack of `StackQ` class.
 When the program is being executed, if user tries to delete an item (the last node) in the queue, this stack holds the list of items in order that it was pushed, and calls `pop()` to take out the first item that was inserted in the list.
-How it does this is holding a reversed `enQStack` (by popping each item from  `enQStack`and simultaneously inserting that item to `deQStack`) that correctly reflects the order of items to be deleted from the queue (FIFO) using stack operations (`pop()`).
+How it does this is holding a reversed `enQStack` by "popping" each item from  `enQStack` (using `returnTop()` to switch data between stacks) and simultaneously inserting that item to `deQStack` that correctly reflects the order of items to be deleted from the queue (FIFO) using stack operations (`pop()`).

     - `LLStack<T> *temp`: This is a temporary stack pointer that holds the extra items in `deQStack` when items were being deleted from `enQStack` and inserted into `deQStack`.
 This ensures that the order of items inserted into the queue is correct (Further explanation in `Problem definition` section).